Inland Fisheries Advisory Council

 Dr Liza Fallon

-Dr Liza Fallon is the conservation of freshwater ecosystems representative of the IFAC.
+Dr Liza Fallon is the Chair of IFAC, having first been appointed in 2015 as the conservation of freshwater ecosystems representative.

-She has extensive experience in natural resource management, land use planning and strategic policy development at the state, national and international levels.
+She has extensive experience in natural resource management and in developing and leading environmental and land use planning policies, programs and critical projects at the state, national and international levels.

-Liza holds a doctorate in international governance and Southern Ocean fisheries management, was a lead author of the Tasmanian State of the Environment Report and has worked as a hydrographer assessing the condition of Tasmania’s rivers.
+Liza holds a doctorate in international governance and Southern Ocean fisheries management, was a lead author of the last Tasmanian State of the Environment Report, and has worked in various planning adviser roles and as a hydrographer assessing the condition of Tasmania’s rivers.

 Julianne Stevens